lawren/software-manifesto/README.md

 The path forward isn’t mysterious, but it’s rarely followed with discipline.
 Here’s how we close the gap between good intentions and great products:

-### 1. _Always_ start with the user.
+### _Always_ start with the user.

 Don’t ask users what they want.[^2] Watch what they do.
 Understand the job they’re hiring your product to do.
 Treat UX research like debugging for real-world problems, because that’s exactly what it is.

+### Teach UX everywhere.

+UX shouldn’t be the designer’s job alone.
+If you write code that touches people, you’re part of the UX.
+Help engineers understand the “why” behind user behavior, not to replace designers, but to collaborate better with them.

-### 2. Prioritize relentlessly.
+### Prioritize relentlessly.

 Every new feature is a trade-off.
-Simplicity is an active choice, not a default.
+Simplicity is a prerequisite for reliability and an active choice, not a default.
 Before you ship anything, ask: Does this make the user’s life better?
 Not cooler.
 Not more powerful.
 Just better.
+If the answer isn't a clear "yes", resist.
+These small additions create noise and add complexity to our products, making shipping actual value in the future more difficult.

-### 3. Shorten the feedback loop.
+### Shorten the feedback loop.

 Agile isn’t about rituals.
 It’s about learning fast.
 Ship small.
 Validate constantly.
 Adapt.
 Treat feedback not as critique, but as compass.

-### 4. Tear down the silos.
+### Tear down the silos.

 The best ideas happen when engineers, designers, PMs, marketers, and users all see the same picture.
 Don’t wait for handoffs.
 Create shared context early and often.

-### 5. Teach UX everywhere.

-UX shouldn’t be the designer’s job alone.
-If you write code that touches people, you’re part of the UX.
-Help engineers understand the “why” behind user behavior, not to replace designers, but to collaborate better with them.

-### 6. Cultivate humility.
+### Cultivate humility.

 Ego kills good products.
 Stay curious.
 Let go of the need to be right.
 The best engineers I know question their own assumptions more than anyone else.